Skip to main content

 Savings depend on your current rates versus the secured loan rate you qualify for.
 Credit card debt at 20–30% APR consolidated into a secured loan at 7–10% can reduce monthly outgoings significantly.
 Use our calculator on the homepage to see your personal saving.

-Is it a good idea?
+Is consolidating debt with a secured loan a good idea?

-Can I consolidate with bad credit?
+Can I consolidate debt with bad credit?

 What debts can I consolidate?